davidc4991vvc/e-commerce/readme.md

 transactions processed through the Stripe payment gateway are displayed in real-time and can be performed from anywhere around the world on most of the existing devices.
-How the money are transferred to the retailers’ financial pool is out of scope for this thesis, however it should be fairly easy to arrange the capital flow in a business model.
+How the money are transferred to the retailers’ financial pool is out of scope for this project, however it should be fairly easy to arrange the capital flow in a business model.
 The standard cash payment is not neglected though.
 Should they choose this option, the consumers can generate a final QR code needed to finish